Bulgaria

 Political Conditions

-Following two years of political crisis and five parliamentary elections, a power-sharing arrangement between the two biggest parties was reached in mid-2023.
-Under the arrangement, the center-right Citizens for European Development of Bulgaria (GERB) and the centrist and reformist We Continue the Change-Democratic Bulgaria (PP-DB), would rotate the leadership every nine months.
+Following a period of political crisis and multiple parliamentary elections, a power-sharing arrangement was reached in 2023 between the two biggest parties, the center-right Citizens for European Development of Bulgaria (GERB) and the centrist and reformist We Continue the Change-Democratic Bulgaria (PP-DB).
+The parties took turns providing the prime minister but an impasse on some senior portfolios led to fresh elections in June 2024 and, after that did not provide a workable government, again in October 2024.

 Learn more about our customer stories.